NieneB/InternshipReport/index.md

 ###Thematic dimension
 The theme or attribute of a phenomena.
 The ‘what’ is happening in the world.
 This data is often stored in the attributes of the data, more then one attributes can exist.
 This data can be qualitative or quantitative, nominal ordinal discrete or continuous.

+##Geo-visualization
+Geo-visualization is a combination of communication, scientific information visualization, geographic information systems and cartography.
+It comes after the collection of data, transformations and analysis.
+From the real world we go to data and all the modifications to the data.
+Eventually the data will be  visualized, either a computer or on paper.
+The perception of people will interpreted the data and turns the data into knowledge.
+In general, every map is a selective representation of reality and subjected to the interpretation of the human eyes.
+(Dibiase et al., 1992)(MacEachren & Kraak, 2001)

-##Static geospatial visualization
+###Static geospatial visualization
 Geo data has three basic symbols to represent the data, points, lines and polygons.
 Selecting the right graphic characteristic for data display is a challenging issue.
 Effective symbolization requires human creativity and judgment.
-(Dibiase et al., 1992) The classic method for cartography is Bertin’s theory.
+The classic method for cartography is Bertin’s theory.
 This provides a classified system with four levels of data measurement and a list of graphic symbols that can be assigned to the visual variables.
+Bertin's graphic variables are locations, size, density/size, texture, color, orientation and shape.
 See figure $$.
-Bertin’s theory was designed in the context of static maps but is for a part the basis and seems applicable to the design of dynamic maps.
-(Dibiase et al., 1992)

 <p class="fig"> Bertin's theory </p>
 ![Alt text](img/Screen Shot 2015-05-07 at 11.16.03 AM.png =426px)
 *(Dibiase et al., 1992; Bertin, 2000)*

-After Bertin, other researchers have added to this method.
+After Bertin, other researchers have added to this method with more graphic variables.
 Morrison added more specifications on color, existing out of hue, saturation and value.
 MacEachren (1995) added the term clarity, build up from crispness, resolution and transparency.
 Caivano (1990) adds more dimensions on texture.
 Defining directionality, size and density of texture.

 Deciding the right graphic variable to be assigned to a certain type of data, helps the viewer in defining the perceptual properties.
 For example, ordinal data needs the perception of being ordered, quantitative data of being proportional.
 While nominal data needs to be perceived as distinct categories.

+(Dibiase et al., 1992)(Dibiase et al., 1992)(Nöllenburg, 2007)Bertin, 2000)MacEachren (1995)Caivano (1990)
-##Dynamic geo-visualizations
+###Dynamic geo-visualizations
-Kobben and Yaman define a few categories of cartographic animation that show dynamic phenomena.
-First to display dynamic phenomena, a static map or a series of static maps can be used.
-But why use static maps for dynamic data?
+Bertin’s theory was designed in the context of static maps but is for a part the basis and seems applicable to the design of dynamic maps which require a set of dynamic graphic variables.
+A few forms of dynamic geovisualization can be named, animation, display of time or spatial temporal visualization and interaction.
 The dynamic categories are divided into 2D and 3D animations.
 In this research we only work with 2D animations because of limited technology.
 Also in the theoretical frame work we will leave this out of consideration.

+They state that the dynamic visual variables will only give the right results when combined with the traditional static visual variables.
+(Köbben & Yaman, 1996)

+####Animation
+Animated maps leave interaction aside, and use time to add a visual dimension to the display.
+The scenes in an animation show the state f the data at one moment accordingly.
+There is hardly any interactive control.
+Dynamic animated variables are

+  1. temporal position, when something is displayed
+  2. duration. how long is something displayed
+  3. order, temporal sequence
+  4. rate of change
+  5. frequency, speed
+  6. synchronization
+Animated maps contain dynamic variables.
+Scene duration, rate of change, scene order.
+(Ormeling, 1996)

+(Kobben and Yaman) (MacEachren)

+####Spatial - temporal
+Spatial temporal visualization is the display of dynamic pehomena as a series of static maps.
+To analyze and understand patterns of temporal change of phenomena.
 The two categories are temporal animation and non-temporal animation.
 In temporal animation, display time and world time are directly related.
 While for non-temporal, no direct relation between display time and world time is present.
-(Köbben & Yaman, 1996)
 Kraak and Klomp give a slightly different categorization, but can be compared to the Köbben & Yaman.
 Kraak & Klomp talk about time-series, successive build-up and changing representations.
 See table #.

+(Dibiase et al., 1992)(Nöllenburg, 2007)(Köbben & Yaman, 1996)

+Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
+(Dibiase et al., 1992)

 <p class="table"> Categories of possible animations for dynamic phenomena. </p>